Information you will find below:

 For poultry guardians, we do recommend caution when leaving your pup with stock.
 Having a closure to retire an over stimulated pup to as well as other GOOD stimulation for your young pup to keep him from trying to run off energy with the birds is a good idea.
 Giving a pup experiences with a broody mother hen or a new mother duck helps train your dog that chicks and ducklings are most definitely NOT fun to play with and are off limits!

 No matter what, an LGD IS a dog, albeit a different type of dog with sometimes different training methods and that training is important in the early months of life.
 Waiting until a dog is 2 years old to try and discourage behaviors that weren't able to be expressed is going to make your life, your dogs life and your stocks life much more miserable.

 Going over?
 Electric fence or google "Fence Top Rollers Dogs".
 There are mixed reviews on the roller, but electric is definitely proven to work.

 Going under?
 There are a few ways to manage this behavior.
 1) electric fence - one strand a foot off the ground 2) fill holes as you find them using their own feces to fill (yep gross, and the dogs usually think so too) NOTE: A dog can dig out easily in just an hour, if relying solely on this method you just might lose your dog.
-3) put stones wire or bricks around the perimeter of your fence line.
+3) put stones, wire or heavy bricks around the perimeter of your fence line.